FirstIntegral/Xfce_configs_backup/README.md

     2- Automated Backups:
     A cron job has been set up to run this script every day at 9 PM.
-You can adjust this timing in your crontab if needed.
+You can adjust this timing in your crontab if needed. crontab -e
+        then add the following line to schedule the backup:
+        0 21 * * * /path/to/xfce_backup.sh >> /home/yourusername/xfce_backup.log 2>&1

     3- Backup File:
     After execution, the script will generate a .tar.gz file in your home directory with the format xfce_backup_YYYY-MM-DD.tar.gz.